sobergium/FintechJobSignals/README.md

 | `acme.bamboohr.com/careers` | bamboohr | `acme` |
 | `ats.rippling.com/acme/jobs` | rippling | `acme` |

 Not sure which platform a company uses?
-Just look at their careers page URL — the platform name is usually right there.
+Just look at their careers page URL - the platform name is usually right there.

-### Step 6 — Test it
+### Step 6: Test it

 ```bash
 npm start
 ```

-You should see it check each company and — if anything is new — ping your Slack channel.
+You should see it check each company and ping your Slack channel for anything new.
 On first run it'll send notifications for all current openings, then only notify you on net-new postings going forward.

 ---